 The secondary storage compartment includes a small storage pocket and a keychain clip and a small bit of additional packing space.
 The outside of the pack has a medium-sized stuff pocket on the front and a smaller stuff pocket on each side, while the hip belt includes a zippered storage pocket on each side.
 Overall, the storage space and features seem noticeably smaller than other packs with similar or even smaller advertised volumes

-At a measured 1 pound, 9.8 ounces (Size S/M), the Nine Trails 14 is one of the lighter packs in our lineup.
+At a measured 25.8 ounces (1.6 pounds) in a size small/medium, the Nine Trails 14 is one of the lighter packs in our lineup.
 Combined with a slim and streamlined shape and a comfortable design, this could be a good choice for fast and light adventures, but the limited breathability in the back panel might hold it back from these adventures.

 Ease of Cleaning